aws-samples/aws-hpc-recipes/recipes/pcs-scripts/node_lifecycle_demo/README.md

 ### 3. `prepare-hpc-node-v1.0.0.sh` — idempotent system tuning

-Raises resource limits (open files, processes, locked memory) via a drop-in under `/etc/security/limits.d/`, applies network sysctls via `/etc/sysctl.d/`, and can disable Transparent Huge Pages.
-It rewrites its drop-in files each run rather than appending, so it is safe on `EVERY_BOOT`.
+Raises resource limits — open files, processes, locked memory — through a drop-in under `/etc/security/limits.d/`, applies a couple of network sysctls via `/etc/sysctl.d/`, and can disable Transparent Huge Pages.
+It rewrites its drop-in files on each run instead of appending to them, which is what keeps it safe on `EVERY_BOOT`.
 No prerequisites, no IAM.
-Suggested `EVERY_BOOT`, `onError: TERMINATE` (an untuned node may fail jobs).
+Suggested `EVERY_BOOT`, `onError: TERMINATE`, on the reasoning that an untuned node may fail jobs.

 Flags: `--nofile N` (default `131072`), `--nproc N` (default `65536`), `--memlock VALUE` (default `unlimited`), `--somaxconn N` (default `65535`),